Skip to main content

 The appeal of early musicals was the ability to represent the pageantry of theatrical performance in such a way that you could not experience watching it from your seat in an auditorium.
 The ability to move the camera through a space or to cut between locations spontaneously open up all sorts of opportunities for musical expression.
 Chu saw many such opportunities with this material.

-"Dancing Through Life," for example, is a very well-staged number on the Broadway show.
+"Dancing Through Life," for example, is a very well-staged number in the Broadway show.
 The movie, though, turned it into a kaleidoscopic fever dream by introducing the tornado wheel as a major set piece within the number--something that is darn near impossible to translate in theater.
 This adaptation further benefited from capturing the wide expanse of the Munchkinland fields or keying in on the closeups of Elphaba's embarrassment as she wades through the jeering crowd at the Ozdust Ballroom.
 That's really what made this adaptation so powerful, it wasn't just a filmed version of a stage musical.
 The cast and crew took the DNA of the Wicked production and reorganized it into an organism that was distinctly cinematic.

 It might seem like these first two points are in competition with one another, but there is substantial overlap between the two parties if you know how to look.
 Musical film and musical theater are distinct but complimentary spaces that often share custody within the fandom of musicals.
 And the ability to speak fluently with both languages has historically been undervalued in film circles.